GARY ALLEN LAW

-OUR OFFICE DOES NOT CHARGE AN HOURLY RATE TO A TENANT FOR A SECURITY DEPOSIT MATTER.
-THE TENANT PAYS ONLY THE COURT AND SERVICE FEES, AND THEN PAYS THE ATTORNEY A CONTINGENCY FEE WHEN THE CASE IS RESOLVED.
+OUR OFFICE DOES NOT CHARGE AN HOURLY RATE TO A TENANT FOR SECURITY DEPOSIT RECOVERY.
+THE CLIENT PAYS ONLY THE COURT AND SERVICE FEES (ABOUT $175), AND THEN PAYS THE ATTORNEY A CONTINGENCY FEE WHEN THE CASE IS RESOLVED.

 These are your Landlord’s Most Important Obligations:

 - The landlord may not accept more than one month’s rent for the security deposit.
 Overall, the landlord may not accept more money than the first month’s rent, last month’s rent, security deposit and the cost of purchase and installation for a key and lock at the beginning of the tenancy.

 - The landlord must give you a receipt at the time you furnish a security deposit, stating how much was received, who received the money, the name of the landlord (if different than the person who receives the money) and the address of the property for which the security deposit is being held.
 Not a day later, not a week later.
 Never give a landlord cash unless you get a receipt.

 - Within thirty days of receiving a security deposit, the landlord must give you an additional receipt telling you the name and address of the bank and account number where your security deposit is being held.